It's a Girl! Scott Porter and Wife Kelsey Welcome Second Child

 Pretty eyes, baby cries, can’t lose.

-Scott Porter and his wife Kelsey Mayfield Porter welcomed their second child, a daughter, on Thursday, Aug.
+Scott Porter and his wife Kelsey Mayfield Porter welcomed their second child, daughter Clover Ash, on Thursday, Aug.
 10, the new dad announced on Instagram.

-“Sweet dreams, world,” Porter captioned a photo of his newborn sound asleep on his chest.

 The Friday Night Lights alum and Kelsey – whom Porter wed in April 2013 – are also parents to son McCoy Lee, 2.
 They announced their second pregnancy on Instagram in April, teasing their “growing family.”